 Dr. Brereton grew up in Southern California and Utah.
 Prior to medical school, he worked in a climbing shop where he would guide and teach safe mountaineering and rock climbing.
 He has a love of the outdoors and in addition to rock climbing enjoys hiking, swimming, golfing, mountain biking, skiing and snowboarding.
 He now spends most of his free time with his beautiful wife and three kids.

-- American Osteopathic Board of Orthopedic Surgery- Board Eligible
+- American Osteopathic Board of Orthopedic Surgery- Board Certified

 - Osteopathic Medical Board of California (2014-present)

 - Texas Medical Board (2018 – present)

 - DEA License: US Department of Justice Drug Enforcement Administration

 - CA State Fluoroscopy License: California Department of Public Health

 - Advanced Wilderness Life Support: Wilderness Medical Society

 - AAOS- American Academy of Orthopedic Surgeons

 - COA- California Orthopedic Association